 All Ward Platforms in the federation would need to work out a fair and transparent mechanism for allocating any seats that may be won in the PR election.
 For example, a federation could agree that:

-- Where a Ward Platform secures enough total votes to meet the quota then they should secure a PR seat outright to represent their ward (and in solidarity all the Ward Platforms in the area) on the subcouncil.
+- Where a Ward Platform secures enough total votes to meet the quota then they should secure a PR seat outright to rep- resent their ward (and in solidarity all the Ward Platforms in the area) on the Subcouncil.

-- If a PR seat is secured by the federation but no one Ward Platform has met the quota, then the seat could go to the Ward Platform which secured the highest numbers of votes in their campaign.
+- If a PR seat is secured by the federation but no one Ward Plat- form has met the quota, then the seat could go to the Ward Platform which secured the highest numbers of votes in their campaign.

 A federation would only require a small coordinating structure and a simple constitution.
 For example, each Ward Platform could delegate one volunteer to sit unpaid on a co-ordinating committee and the delegation could be rotated every few months.
-This would need to be as light touch as possible to ensure basic coordination and encourage mutual support and solidarity between independent Ward Platforms.
+This would need to be handled with as light a touch as possible to ensure basic coordination and encourage mutual support and solidarity between independent Ward Platforms.